bitcoinbrisbane/BitPoker/README.md

 ## The protocol
 Each client connects to one another in the "lobby".
 They can then look for players who are looking to start a game, or request to join a running game.
 Messages are sent to all players, signed, and referencing the existing message.
 Thus like a block chain of messages.

-- Table reaches consensus on whos turn to act
+- Table reaches consensus on whos turn to act based off the game contract
 - Table reaches conesnsus on the legal moves / actions a player can make
 - Table waits for a signed message from that player
 - All other players validate that message